Research in WM in Canada has been impressive considering our population and the rarity of WM.

 2005-07 | $100,000 | Alberta Cancer Board Edmonton | Pilarski | Genetic Characteristics of WM |

-You can follow along with the progress of WMFC’s latest project, with Dr. Hunter at Dana Farber:
+You can follow the progress of one of the WMFC’s most important projects, with Dr. Hunter at Dana Farber:

 - In 2018, Dr. Hunter gave a presentation at the Halifax Ed Forum, laying the groundwork for some of his research